xDaryamo/puccini/tosca/parser/QUIRKS.md

 These are activated via the `--quirk/-x` switch for [**puccini-tosca**](../../puccini-tosca/):

+* **imports.permissive**: By default Puccini will report an error if a unit imports another unit with an incompatible grammar.
+This quirk will disable the check.

 * **data_types.string.permissive**: By default Puccini is strict about "string"-typed values and will consider integers, floats, and boolean values to be errors.
 This quirk will accept such values and convert them sensibly to strings.
 This includes handling the TOSCA "version" primitive type.
-Note that string conversions are *not* guaranteed to be identical to the YAML source code.
+Note that string conversions may very well *not* be identical to the YAML source code.
 For example, `1.0000` in YAML (a float) would become the string `1` in TOSCA.

 * **substitution_mappings.requirements.list**: According to the examples in the spec, the